Neferirkare Kakai: Personality

 Relief showing Ptahshepses found in his mastaba.

 Neferirkare's reign was unusual for the significant number of surviving contemporary records which describe him as a kind and gentle ruler.
-When Rawer, an elderly nobleman and royal courtier, was accidentally touched by the king's mace during a religious ceremony—a dangerous situation which could have caused this official to be put immediately to death or banished from court since the pharaoh was viewed as a living god in Old Kingdom mythology—Neferirkare quickly pardoned Rawer and commanded that no harm should occur to the latter for the incident.
+When Rawer, an elderly nobleman and royal courtier, who accidentally touched the king's mace during a religious ceremony—a dangerous situation which could have caused this official to be put immediately to death or banished from court since the pharaoh was viewed as a living god in Old Kingdom mythology—Neferirkare quickly pardoned Rawer and commanded that no harm should occur to the latter for the incident.
 As Rawer gratefully states in an inscription from his Giza tomb:

 Now the priest Rawer in his priestly robes was following the steps of the king in order to conduct the royal costume, when the sceptre in the king's hand struck the priest Rawer's foot.
 The king said, "You are safe".
 So the king said, and then, "It is the king's wish that he be perfectly safe, since I have not struck at him.
 For he is more worthy before the king than any man."

 Similarly, Neferirkare gave the Priest of Ptah Ptahshepses the unprecedented honour of kissing his feet rather than the ground in front of him.
 Finally, when the vizier Washptah suffered a stroke while attending court, the king quickly summoned the palace's chief doctors to treat his dying vizier.
 When Washptah died, Neferirkare was reportedly inconsolable and retired to his personal quarters to mourn the loss of his friend.
 The king then ordered the purification of Washptah's body in his presence and ordered an ebony coffin made for the deceased vizier.
 Washptah was buried with special endowments and rituals courtesy of Neferirkare.
 The records of the king's actions are inscribed in Washptah's tomb itself and emphasize Neferirkare's humanity towards his subjects.